-3. Connect the + (POS) probe from the meter, to the + (POS) speaker wire you are testing.
+3. Connect the + (POS) probe from the meter to the + (POS) speaker wire you are testing.

-4. Connect the – (NEG) probe from the meter, to the – (NEG) speaker wire you are testing.
+4. Connect the – (NEG) probe from the meter to the – (NEG) speaker wire you are testing.

 5. Read the resistance on the meter, and ensure your fingers are not touching the wires or probes.

 If the resistance of the speaker is within the range of 2-10 ohms, this will indicate that the wire does not pass through any amplifiers before it reaches the speaker.
-In this case, the no sound issue may be caused by another speaker (Most Likely, or the stereo may have a genuine issue with sound output (Less Likely).
+In this case, the no sound issue may be caused by another speaker (Most Likely, or the stereo may have a genuine issue with the sound output (Less Likely).

 -If one speaker measures a high resistance, this may indicate that one speaker is damaged, or the speaker wiring is faulty.
 Re-test this speaker, and check all connections.

 -If two speakers show a high resistance, and two others measure between the 2-10 ohm range, this may indicate that an amplifier may be installed for only the front, or rear speakers.
 For example, this is common on the rear speakers of certain BOSE equipped Nissan vehicles.
 Please re-test the speaker wiring to confirm.